Im-Rises/ParticleSimulator/README.md

 # ParticleEmission

 Techniques for particle emission in OpenGL.
+[//]: # (- ~~Use a single VAO and VBO for all particles~~ &#40;no need to do this because there is no need to change the vertex data&#41;)
+- ~~Use Instanced Arrays to render multiple particles at once~~ (no need to do this because there is no need to change the vertex data)
 - Use GL_POINTS to render particles
-- Use a single VAO and VBO for all particles
-- Use a single shader program for all particles
+- Use a single shader program for all particles in which we pass the position and color of each particle
-- Use Instanced Arrays to render multiple particles at once
 - Use a SSBO to store particle data and have access to it in the shader and in the CPU

 Physics: